Estate of Panic: Elimination

 While there is no explicitly-stated time limit in any of the rooms, the rooms become more uninhabitable as time passes and the number of players shrinks, forcing the players to consider when to exit.
 In each round, the last player left in the room is eliminated; the show claims that the contestant is "trapped" inside once all the others have exited.
 In addition: of the contestants who did exit, the one who recovered the least money is also eliminated and escorted from the house by the butler.
 Should there be a tie for last place, both players advance, but the two players with the least money in the next room are eliminated in addition to the trapped player.

 There is no reward for recovering the most money in the first room, but the person who does so in the second room usually receives assistance that may prove useful in the third room.
 The total money recovered by all eliminated contestants is placed in a cumulative pot, which is then offered as a prize to the last remaining contestant.

 Extras

 At times, a monetary bonus is offered to a contestant who can retrieve a certain object or set of objects hidden in one of the rooms.
-Depending on the object, it could either help or hinder the player's actual progress in the room: carrying some objects around could impede the player's progress, while setting them down would put them at risk of being stolen, with the others have the ability grab the rest without letting go.
+Depending on the object, it could either help or hinder the player's actual progress in the room: carrying some objects around could impede the player's progress, while setting them down would put them at risk of being stolen.
 Other hidden objects could be worn to protect the player against some unwanted distraction(s) in the room (i.e. rubber-soled slippers, to protect against electric shocks).